 Make sure you’ve selected the ‘protect tones’ option because in this case, it does actually matter.
 You can still break the colors of the image, but this option does make it more difficult.

 Another straightforward way to apply the dodge and burn technique is directly on the layer.
-Relax, as we mentioned we’re only doing non-destructive editing here, so that means you copy your original layer (CTRL/CMD + J) and then use the dodge and burn tools on the copy as if it was a 50% grey layer.
+Relax, as we mentioned we’re only doing non-destructive editing here, so that means you should make a duplicate layer of the original image layer (CTRL/CMD + J) and then use the dodge and burn tools on the copy as if it was a 50% grey layer.

 Again, ensure that you’ve selected the ‘protect tones’ option as it does matter here too.